thequickcode/quick-code-examples/homepage-generator/README.md

-# Add the home page to any website
+# Add the frontend QR Generator component to any website

 You can add the home page generator to any html page by following the steps below: